 When fixing porepressures (or temperatures) using a

 PorousFlowSink, what should the "conductance" be?
 Consider an imaginary environment that sits at distance from the model.
 The imaginary environment provides a limitless source or sink of fluid, but that fluid must travel through the distance between the model and the imaginary environment.
 The flux of fluid from the model to this environment is (approximately) (3) A similar equation holds for temperature (but in PorousFlow simulations the heat is sometimes supplied by the fluid, in which case the appropriate equation to use for the heat may be the above equation multiplied by the enthalpy).
-Here is the permeability of the region between the model and the imaginary environment, is the relative permeability in this region, and are the fluid density and viscosity.
+Here is the permeability of the region between the model and the imaginary environment (which can also be thought of as the permeability of the adjacent element), is the relative permeability in this region, and are the fluid density and viscosity.
 The environment porepressure is and the boundary porepressure is .

-1E9 is just an example: the point is that it should be much greater than any expected porepressure) and provided by an AuxVariable (or set to a constant value).
 The numerical value of the conductance, , is , must be set at an appropriate value for the model.
+Alternately, a

 PorousFlowPiecewiseLinearSink may be constructed with the same